-Under suboptimal conditions, you’re coffee can get ruined fast.
+Under suboptimal conditions, your coffee can get ruined fast.
 Air, heat, moisture, light.
 It’s kinda disappointing to spend so much effort, time and money on creating a magical brew from your washed Costa Rican just for it to taste loads worse three days later.

 IMPORTANT DISCLAIMER: I’m talking about freshly roasted coffee here.
 The bag of coffee beans you got from the grocery store or off the internet doesn’t count!
 They’ve been sitting in a warehouse for several months already and are way stale.
 On a happy note, this is the reason why most people can revolutionize their home coffee drinking just by being a bit smarter in where they get their coffee beans from.

 Coffee beans do not stay in perfect condition forever.
 They lose freshness after a while due to oxidation, the same process that causes rust.
 Oxygen molecules in the air interact with the compounds in the coffee beans and cause it to slowly lose flavor.
 Even with whole bean coffee, if you leave it exposed to the air it will go stale within days.

 The smart move is to keep coffee in a cool, dark place where it has restricted access to air.
 The best choice is to invest in an airtight coffee storage container.
 If you’re doing this you can keep that perfect ‘just roasted’ freshness to around at least the 15 day mark and up to around 30 days for those with a less experienced palate.